raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 If the RCODE is set to any value other than NOERROR (0) or DSOTYPENI ([TBA2] tentatively 11), then the client MUST assume that the server does not implement DSO at all.
-In this case the client is permitted to continue sending DNS messages on that connection, but the client SHOULD NOT issue further DSO messages on that connection.
+In this case the client is permitted to continue sending DNS messages on that connection, but the client MUST NOT issue further DSO messages on that connection.

 Two other possibilities exist: the server might drop the connection, or